 The coverage or inclusions offered under maternity insurance differ from policy to policy and usually includes:

 - Vaccination charges for the infant

 - Emergency cover with a limit

-There are some exclusions as well, things that aren’t covered under the maternity policy.
-This includes:
+Exclusions are things that aren’t covered under the maternity policy.
+This include: